Skip to content

 When to Use Each

-Use on_entity_change When:
+Use on_entity_change when:

 • Monitoring a single entity on a single overlay

-• Need multi-entity conditions (AND/OR logic)
+• Need multi-entity conditions (all, any logic)

 See Also